chihaya/chihaya/CONTRIBUTING.md

 The average contribution flow is as follows:

 - Create a topic branch from where you want to base your work.
-This is usually master.
+This is usually `develop`.
 - Make commits of logical units.
 - Make sure your commit messages are in the [proper format]
 - Push your changes to a topic branch in your fork of the repository.